OlavHN/comoyo.github.com/_posts/2012-07-27-backbone-on-websockets.md

 Although Backbone is designed for AJAX REST APIs out of the box, it supports any kind of backend through [an extremely simple synchronization interface](http://backbonejs.org/#Sync).
 We simply set `Backbone.sync` to an object responding to the basic CRUD operations -- _create_, _read_, _update_ and _delete_.

+Let's add a `sync` method to our store, along with some helper methods.

+_Note: We're using a read-only API, so we don't really handle writing to the store.
+It should, however, be easy enough to implement by triggering a change event._

+{% highlight coffeescript %}
+class Store

+  # ...

+  # Attaches to Backbone.sync
+  #
+  # method:  either "create", "read", "update" or "delete"
+  # model:   the model instance or model class in question
+  # options: carries callback functions
+  sync: (method, model, options) =>
+    resp = false
+    schemaName = @getSchemaName(model)

+    # Switch over the possible methods
+    switch method

+      when "create"
+        # In our case, we never create models directly
+        console.log "This shouldn't happen."

+      when "read"
+        # Read one or all models, depending on whether id is set
+        resp = if model.id then
+          @find(schema, model.id)
+        else
+          @findAll(schema)

+        unless resp
+          return options.error("Not found.")

+      when "destroy"
+        # Perform a fake destroy
+        resp = true

+    # Fire the appropriate callback
+    if resp
+      options.success(resp)
+    else
+      options.error("Unknown error.")

+  # Simple getters for one or all models in a schema
+  find: (schema, id) ->
+    @data[schema] && @data[schema][id]
+  findAll: (schema) ->
+    _.values(@data[schema]) || []

+  # Models either have a schema name attached to themselves
+  # or through their collections
+  getSchemaName: (model) ->
+    if model.schemaName
+      model.schemaName
+    else if model.collection && model.collection.schemaName
+      model.collection.schemaName

+# Export and attach to Backbone.sync
+this.store = new Store(['contacts'])
+Backbone.sync = this.store.sync
+{% endhighlight %}

+Overriding the Backbone.sync allows Backbone to talk to our store, but web sockets are a two way street, and we still don't have any way of telling our Backbone collections of incoming data.

+So, to the actual talking _to_ Backbone part...
+A simple way to allow collections to subscribe to changes to schemas is to trigger an event when adding items from the backend.
+Let's add to our `addItems` method.

+{% highlight diff %}
+  addItems: (schema, items) ->

+    # Add or overwrite existing items
+    _.extend(@data[schema], items)

+    # Write cache to store
+    @save()
++
++   # Fire a notification passing the changed ids
++   payload = {}
++   payload[schema] = _.keys(items)
++   dispatch.trigger("store:change:#{schema}", payload)
+{% endhighlight %}

+Here is an example of a Backbone collection integrating with this event mechanism:

+{% highlight coffeescript %}
+class ContactCollection extends Backbone.Collection

+  model: Contact

+  # We don't use URLs in our protocol, but
+  # Backbone requires that we set it...
+  url: ''

+  # We'll need to define a schema name for use
+  # in the Backbone.sync method of our store
+  schemaName: "contacts"

+  initialize: ->
+    # Bind to the store's appropriate change event
+    dispatch.on("store:change:#{@schemaName}",
+                @updateContacts, this)

+  # Called whenever new data is inserted into
+  # the data store.
+  updateContacts: (data) ->

+    # The contacts property of the passed data is
+    # an array of ids of the changed contacts
+    contactIds = data[@schemaName]

+    for contactId in contactIds
+      # Check if the contact exists
+      if conversation = @get(contactId)
+        # If it exists, simply _set_ its updated properties
+        conversation.set(store.find(@schemaName, contactId))
+      else
+        # Elsewise, create it and add it
+        contactData = store.find(@schemaName, contactId)
+        @add(new Contact(contactData))
+{% endhighlight %}